 CEs must maintain written procedures for the application process.
 The procedures must be available for monitor and compliance reviews at all levels of distribution - the CE level and the site level.
 The CE is responsible for training sites on the application procedures.
-Within the application procedures, the Participant Rights and Responsibilities form must be provided.
+Within the application procedures, the Written Notice of Beneficiary Rights and the Participant Rights and Responsibilities form must be provided.